ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/private_crossconnect.md

 ## Argument Reference

 * `name` - (Optional) Name of an existing private crossconnect that you want to search for.
+Search by name is case-insensitive, but the whole resource name is required (we do not support partial matching).
 * `id` - (Optional) ID of the private crossconnect you want to search for.

 Either `name` or `id` must be provided.
 If none, or both are provided, the datasource will return an error.